australia/aboriginal-flag-cv-model/README.md

 What really makes this whole tutorial so easy is the fact we will be using a python library called [Detecto](https://github.com/alankbi/detecto) written by [Alan Bi](https://github.com/alankbi/) (thanks man, beautiful job)

-The entire code to go from `dataset`(folder of images and XML) to `reusable object recognition model` is below.
+The entire code to go from the `dataset`(folder of images and XML) to a`reusable object recognition model` is below.

 WARNING: You might need a decent computer to even run 3 epochs let alone 6 so if you just want to get a copy of a decently trained model, just download my [pre-trained model.pth](https://drive.google.com/file/d/1WrL1lV85njUwLR_pYaDD7fh1TV0lFKEN/view?usp=sharing)